 The Alternatives to Paying for Shower Facilities at Cape Maeda

 We saw the locals “showering” openly at the car park using what I think was a car-built-in water tank cum sprinkler.
 Great, we’ll do what the locals do, right?
-Traveling is all about immersing in local culture.
+Travelling is all about immersing in the local culture.
 LOL!
 Our three 1L bottles of tap water came in handy.
 We took turns for our shower – one would elevate the bottle over the head of the other and serve as a shower head holder. :)

-It wasn’t technically a shower, but was good enough to wash off the excess salt content.
+It wasn’t technically a shower but was good enough to wash off the excess salt content.
 We were totally cool with it!

-Tips: Place a few bottles of tap water in the car.
+TIP: Place a few bottles of tap water in the car.
 Make some holes on the bottle cap.
 These bottles will come in handy when travelling.
 You can use them to wash off salt, sand and dirt from snorkeling gear, your shoes or your body.

 Lockers at Cape Maeda

 You can find coin-lockers in the shower room.
-The size of the locker is not big, but was sufficient for us to place our phones, car key and some clothes.
+The size of the locker is not big but was sufficient for us to place our phones, car key and some clothes.
 Cost: ¥100 per use.

 If you have larger items, consider leaving them in your car.
 Just bring along your car key and deposit it in the locker.
-The carpark isn’t very far from the shower room.
+The car park isn’t very far from the shower room.

 Limited hair dryers were available at public area.
 I think there were just four hairdryers to be shared between men and women.
 The way these hairdryers were placed reminded me of phone booths.
 Once again, you’ve got to pay.
-It costs ¥100 for a 4.5 minutes of use.
+It costs ¥100 for 4.5 minutes of use.
 I wonder if this place is owned by a private company because it seems like a lot of things are chargeable huh?

 Other Facilities at Cape Maeda

-Other than shower room, they have toilets too.
+Other than the shower room, they have toilets too.
 I must be blind that day because I couldn’t find one.
 Apparently, the toilets are located in a separate building.